 The hreflang tag is added to sites in order to provide search engines with the preferred version of your site to display to searchers by language or region.
 In order to add an hreflang tag, your site must have multiple versions of the site, each targeting a different location or language and the hreflang tag is then used to indicate to Google that there are duplicate versions.

 We found that most sites and brands are utilizing the hreflang tag but in most isntances are not using the tag correctly.
 In fact, we’ve noticed first hand that sites without the hreflang tag implemented had lower rankings and poorer search visibility.
-Most recently we saw US sites beginning to appear more frequently in search results internationally as well as International sites appearing in search results for additional countries.
+Most recently we saw US sites beginning to appear more frequently in search results internationally as well as International sites appearing in Google search results for additional countries.

 What’s more, the effect of errors in hreflang implementation goes beyond just displaying the wrong domain version in the search results.
 We’ve noticed Google listing pages displaying prices in a wrong currency (EUR vs. USD for US customers).
 As a result, those customers couldn’t purchase their desired items, at least not without changing the currency first.